testingautomated-usi/DeepHyperion/DeepHyperion-BNG/README.md

 * The feature combination to use for the generation.

 To specify the feature combination to use for the generation, directly edit the `core/config.py` file.
-The available configuration options are already listed inside the `core/config.py` file, uncomment the chosen one that or leave the default configuration
+The available configuration options are already listed inside the `core/config.py` file, uncomment the chosen one that or leave the default configuration:

 ```
 self.Feature_Combination = ["SegmentCount", "MeanLateralPosition"]